CreatekIO/flight_plan_cli/README.md

 line.

 ## Instillation
-FlightPlan CLI (fp) is a Ruby gem, and as such can be installed using `gem` as follows:
+FlightPlan CLI (flight) is a Ruby gem, and as such can be installed using `gem` as follows:

 ```bash
 gem install flight_plan_cli